OfficeDev/microsoft-teams-apps-survey/README.md

 Begin with the [Solution overview](https://github.com/OfficeDev/Microsoft-Teams-Survey-app/wiki/Solution-overview) to read about what the app does and how it works.

-When you're ready to try out Checklist, or to use it in your own organization, follow the steps in the [Deployment guide](https://github.com/OfficeDev/Microsoft-Teams-Survey-app/wiki/Deployment-guide).
+When you're ready to try out Survey, or to use it in your own organization, follow the steps in the [Deployment guide](https://github.com/OfficeDev/Microsoft-Teams-Survey-app/wiki/Deployment-guide).

 ## Feedback